|

 a lot of industry attention.
 Early on, they would pack every

-The energy that came off the stage during their concerts was
+were rockers.
+The energy that came off the stage during their

-enough to exhaust anyone in the immediate crowd.
-Of course, it
+concerts was enough to exhaust anyone in the immediate crowd.

-helped that two of the members had been with the hit-making band
+Of course, it helped that two of the members had been with the

-Abraham's Children.
-Their fans loved these boys and followed
+hit-making band Abraham's Children.
+Their fans loved these boys

-them from city to city.
+and followed them from city to city.
 This band was hot.
-The group and its
+The group

-and entertained by many of the major record labels.
-Frank Bennett,
+schmoozed and entertained by many of the major record labels.

-one of the principal owners of Strawberry, decided to weigh all
+Frank Bennett, one of the principal owners of Strawberry, decided

 |